-Stop me if you've heard this before — Apple's really focused heavily on improving its Maps app in its upcoming iOS update.
-This time, though, with iOS 15, Apple's changes could really pay off based on what the company has shown off so far.
+Stop me if you've heard this before — Apple really focused heavily on improving its Maps app in its latest iOS update.
+This time, though, with iOS 15, Apple's changes really pay off based on our time using iOS 15 since its release last fall.

 Long-time iPhone users can be forgiven for the skepticism, especially if they're still feeling burned by the disastrous transition away from Google-supplied Maps in iOS 6 back in 2012.
 But give Apple some credit — Maps has steadily improved since then, positioning itself as a worthy alternative to Google Maps.
-And iOS 15 figures to continue to elevate the built-in mapping and directions tool on iPhones.
+And iOS 15 continues to elevate the built-in mapping and directions tool on iPhones.

 - The 15 best new features in iOS 15